frjapeco/wetalk-api/README.md

 Topic which informs who is logging at the moment.

 **/topic/chat/logout**<br/>
-Topic which informs who is logout at the moment.
+Topic which informs who is disconnecting at the moment.

 ## Predefined users: